Skip to content Skip to sidebar Skip to footer

 The way search works is changing.
 SEO is not the only way to help your blog get ranked.
 You need an integrated marketing approach where you build an entire brand ecosystem

-That means you need to dive into content marketing and build a brand outside of Google.
+That means you need to dive into content marketing and build a brand outside of Google using branded content.
 Use email marketing, social media marketing for content promotion, podcasting, collaborating with peers, etc., to make a comprehensive and well-received perception of your brand.

 The more branded queries you can get, the better.
 A recent study by Moz also proves that Google rewards brands with more branded queries (brand authority) than brands with a lower rate of acquiring brand queries.